Perkin Warbeck: Support in Scotland (1495–1496)

 Perkin Warbeck spent Christmas 1495 at Linlithgow Palace in Scotland.

-Warbeck was well received by James IV of Scotland.
+Warbeck was well received by King James IV.
 Warbeck followed the court.
 He came to Stirling Castle on 20 or 27 November 1495, was a Christmas guest at Linlithgow Palace, and spent time at Falkland Palace.
 James realised that Warbeck's presence gave him international leverage.
 As Ferdinand and Isabella of Spain were negotiating an alliance with Henry VII, James IV knew that Spain would help him in his struggles with England in order to prevent the situation escalating into war with France.

 Spanish ambassadors arrived in Edinburgh, and later Pedro de Ayala was established as a resident ambassador during the crisis.
 Warbeck married Lady Catherine Gordon, a daughter of George Gordon, 2nd Earl of Huntly.
 The marriage was celebrated in Edinburgh with a tournament, possibly on 13 January, Saint Mungo's day.
+James and William Sinclair were competitors.
 James gave Warbeck clothes for the wedding and armour covered with purple silk.

 Historian Katie Stevenson suggests the clothing bought for the tournament shows Warbeck fought in a team with the king and four knights.
 A copy of a love letter in Latin obtained by Pedro de Ayala is thought to be Warbeck's proposal to Lady Catherine.
 However, James's biographer Norman Macdougall comments that it is clear that nobody, with the possible exception of Margaret of Burgundy, took seriously his claim to be the prince; his marriage to a junior Scots noblewoman was scarcely what might be expected for a potential king of England.

 In September 1496, James IV prepared to invade England with Warbeck.
 A red, gold and silver banner was made for Warbeck as the Duke of York; James's armour was gilded and painted, and the royal artillery was prepared.
-John Ramsay of Balmain (who called himself Lord Bothwell) described the events for Henry VII.
+John Ramsay of Balmain (also called Lord Bothwell) described the events for Henry VII.
 He saw Roderic de Lalaing, a Flemish knight, arrive with two little ships and 60 German soldiers and meet James IV and talk to Warbeck.
 Guns provided for the raid from Edinburgh Castle included two great French "curtalds", 10 falconets or little serpentines, and 30 iron breech-loading "cart guns" with 16 close-carts or wagons for the munitions.
 Bothwell estimated the invasion force would last only four to five days in England before it ran out of provisions.
 He suggested, from the safety of Berwick-upon-Tweed, that the Scots could be vanquished by a modest English force attacking from north and south in a pincer movement.